 Gaps continue to persist between racial/ethnic groups in college-going rates.
 Asian and White high school graduates had the highest college-going rates in 2018—79 percent and 61.4 percent, respectively.
 Students that identify as Two or More Races were at 59.1 percent; Black or African American students at 55.1 percent; Hawaiian or Pacific Islander at 48 percent; Hispanic or Latinx students at 45.9 percent and American Indian or Alaska Native students were at 43.8 percent.

-Outcomes for lower income Coloradans
+Outcomes for Lower Income Coloradans

 Similar to the racial/ethnic gaps, enrollment discrepancies persist among students from lower income families.
 Students who received free or reduced lunch in high school enrolled in college at disproportionately lower rates than their counterparts (43 vs. 61 percent).